amolDeveloper/namaste-react/README.md

 - Virtual DOM (representation of Actual DOM)
 - React is fast becuase it compares diff between two objects(old and new virtual DOM).
 - Efficient DOM Manipulation by React makes it even faster.

+# Architecture types
+- Monolith Architecture (old type - all under one)
+- Microservice Architecture (new trend - separate service for each task)
+- Microservice Architecture follows single responsibility principe and separation of concerns.